 We all receive a lot of email.
-Everyone’s inbox is bombarded with messages, and consumers are demanding relevance.
-Brands that don’t deliver will suffer the consequences.
+Consumers are demanding relevance, and brands that don’t deliver will suffer the consequences.

 What does it take to send an engaging, relevant email?
 How can we avoid fatigue in the inbox?
 By using real-time data, you can be sure you’re delivering a positive experience.
 We have a few tips to get you started.

 Take advantage of behavioral data

 All marketers have behavioral data available to them on their websites.
 Looking at online interactions, prioritizing them, and using them to drive personalization initiatives is one way to make sure your message is well received.